gregw/signalk-racer/README.md

 ---

 ## 🧩 KIP Widgets
-KIP components for `racer-timer` and `racer-line` have been developed and will be available in a future release of KIP.
+KIP components for `racer-timer` and `racer-line` have been developed and are available release 3.X.Y of KIP.

 ## 🔄 Dependencies